ono-midori/ono-midori.github.io/techs/linuxmm.md

 - **lru**: For the page replacement policy, pages that may be swapped out will exist on either the `active_list` or the `inactive_list`.
 This is the list head for these LRU lists.
 - **pprev_hash**: This complement to `next_hash` so that the hash can work as a doubly linked list.
 - **buffers**: If a page has buffers for a block device associated with it, this field is used to keep track of the `buffer_head`.
 An anonymous page mapped by a process may also have an associated `buffer_head` of it is backed by a swap file.
 This is necessary as the page has to be synced with backing storage in block sized chunks defined by the underlying filesystem.
 - **virtual**: Normally only pages from `ZONE_NORMAL` are directly mapped by the kernel.
 To address pages in `ZONE_HIGHMEM`, `kmap()` is used to map the page for the kernel.
 There are only a fixed number of pages that may be mapped.
-When it is mapped, thi is its virtual address.
+When it is mapped, this is its virtual address.

 ## Page Table Management

 This chapter will begin by describing how the page table is arranged and what types are used to describe the three separate levels of the page table, followed by how a virtual address is broken up into its component parts for navigating the table.
 Once covered, it will be discussed how the lowest level entry, the *Page Table Entry (PTE)* and what bits are used by the hardware.
 The initialisation stage is then discussed, which shows how the page tables are initialised during boot strapping.
-Finally, we will cover how the TLB and CPU caches are utilised.
+Finally, we will cover how the TLB and CPU caches are utilized.

 ### Describing the Page Directory